-- o 000--099 Preparatory Coursework - 100-299 Lower-division courses primarily for freshman and sophomores - 300-499 Upper-division courses primarily for juniors and seniors - o 500 or higher Graduate Courses
+- o 000---099 Preparatory Coursework - 100-299 Lower-division courses primarily for freshman and sophomores - 300-499 Upper-division courses primarily for juniors and seniors - 500 or higher Graduate Courses

-Course Number Course Name Credits Prerequisites ART100 2D Design 3 None They utilize the ele luced to the principles of two-dimensional image making with an emphasi ments and principles of design while working with traditional and digital n ion of design, various principles of perception and Gestalt theory.
-The imp is emphasized. nedia.
-Stud ents will analyze ART102 Principles of Drawing & Rendering 4 None representational dr es students with a structured approach to drawing.
-Students learn the skill rawing from observation.
-Fundamental skills of rendering, perspective, an s of drawings, critiques and classroom discussions build vocabulary and er rawing. d composit ion are ART103 Elements of Visual Design 4 None will work with vario es students with an introduction to fundamental elements of visual design bus media to create works that put the principles of color, shape, line, pro I visual communication. - ART105 Color Theory 3 None exercises and creat Students build a vo troduction to color theory.
-Color properties and color relationships are stu ive thinking.
-Additive and subtractive color principles are addressed using cabulary for analyzing and identifying color phenomena.
-Color use in a va plication of color theory. a variety c of media.
-ART108 Introduction to Photography 3 ART100 Through a combination photography and least as an introduction to traditional photographic image making with the add ition of lectures, demonstrations, assignments, and critiques students lear earn to control the photographic medium.
-Students examine various phot plore how photographic imagery can be used for personal artistic expression n the techi ographic ap nical issues of ART110 Sketching 3 None observation using s perspective, and co ces the fundamentals of drawing.
-Students learn basic skills and techniqu subjects such as still life, landscape, and architecture.
-Perceptual skills and omposition are developed.
-Analysis of drawings, critiques and classroom d lents' understanding of drawing. the use of line, shade, ART115 Figure Drawing 1 3 ART110 form, proportion, v I life-drawing from unclothed models.
-The course addresses the structure rolumes, light and shade.
-Students will develop a basic understanding of th previous courses are further refined by using a variety of drawing media.
+Course Number Course Name Credits Prerequisites ART100 2D Design 3 None They utilize the ele uced to the principles of two-dimensional image making with an empha ments and principles of design while working with traditional and digital on of design, various principles of perception and Gestalt theory.
+The imp nphasized. media.
+Stu dents will analyze ART102 Principles of Drawing & Rendering 4 None representational dr es students with a structured approach to drawing.
+Students learn t awing from observation.
+Fundamental skills of rendering, perspective, and gs, critiques and classroom discussions build vocabulary and enrich the d compositio on are developed.
+ART103 Elements of Visual Design 4 None will work with vario is students with an introduction to fundamental elements of visual designus media to create works that put the principles of color, shape, line, provisual communication.
+ART105 Color Theory 3 None and creative thinking roduction to color theory.
+Color properties and color relationships are studing.
+Additive and subtractive color principles are addressed using a variet yzing and identifying color phenomena.
+Color use in a variety of fields is theory. y of media .
+Students build a ART108 Introduction to Photography 3 ART100 Through a combination photography and least the second sec as an introduction to traditional photographic image making with the add ation of lectures, demonstrations, assignments, and critiques students earn to control the photographic medium.
+Students examine various pl lore how photographic imagery can be used for personal artistic expression learn the te hotographic echnical issues of ART110 Sketching 3 None observation using sperspective, and co ces the fundamentals of drawing.
+Students learn basic skills and technic subjects such as still life, landscape, and architecture.
+Perceptual skills emposition are developed.
+Analysis of drawings, critiques and classroom ents' understanding of drawing. and the us se of line, shade, ART115 Figure Drawing 1 3 ART102 or ART110 form, proportion, v life-drawing from unclothed models.
+The course addresses the structure olumes, light and shade.
+Students will develop a basic understanding of t previous courses are further refined by using a variety of drawing media.